tumelohq/documentation/What_is_Transparency/README.md

 ## Transparency of a specific fund

 The Tumelo API makes it easy to get the organization breakdown of any individual fund your company has subscribed to for the purposes of transparency.
-See the* Getting Started *guide for further information on **subscribed instruments. **If you require the organization breakdown of a fund your company is not already subscribed to, it is easy to add it by contacting [support@tumelo.com](mailto:support@tumelo.com).
+See the [Getting Started](../Getting_Started/README.md) guide for further information on *subscribed instruments*.
+If you require the organization breakdown of a fund your company is not already subscribed to, it is easy to add it by contacting [support@tumelo.com](mailto:support@tumelo.com).

-For further details of how to obtain an organization breakdown on an investment fund using the Tumelo API, please see the* Instrument Transparency *guide.
+For further details of how to obtain an organization breakdown on an investment fund using the Tumelo API, please see the [Instrument Transparency](../Instrument_Transparency/README.md) guide.

 ## Transparency of an investor account